WLA Standards Framework

 However, this misstep often results in substandard WLAN design, unlikely to meet the requirements of the customer.
 Too often the full benefit of the investment made in the WLAN is not realized, due to non-existent or improper system design and implementation.

-The purpose of these documents is to lay the foundation of, and introduce a methodology for, a universally adoptable process for successful WLAN design and deployment.
+The purpose of these documents is to introduce a framework for, and lay the foundation of, a universally adoptable process for successful WLAN design and deployment.
 The WLA also acknowledges that WLAN Design is non-linear and more cyclical, which may require a WLAN Professional to start at the Diagnose stage.

 The information presented in these documents is intended to provide an overview of the key stages of the design and deployment process and recommendations for how WLAN design and deployment activities should be approached.
 The WLA believes that using this framework will improve the quality of WLAN designs.
 The framework can be implemented in many different ways, as not all actions apply to every design situation.